 Because of the possibility of dizziness or drowsiness, the drug may impair one's ability to drive or operate complex machinery.

 5 - Lyrica may cause rare but potentially serious allergic reactions, such as angioedema and hypersensitivity.

 Some patients reported allergic reactions to Lyrica, including swelling of the face, mouth, lips, gums, tongue, and neck.
 Others experienced trouble breathing, rash, hives, and blisters.
 If any of these symptoms occur, patients should stop taking Lyrica immediately and seek medical care.

-Patients must inform their doctors about all medications they are taking, prescription or non-prescription, as well as any supplements.
+Patients must inform their doctor about all medications that they take, prescription or non-prescription, as well as any supplements.